 We won’t lie.
 It’s a scary landscape when it comes to keeping your information secure.
 But we’re not here to terrify you.
 We're here to help!
-If you’re seeking to boost your company’s cybersecurity, there are plenty of tools, methods, and strategies that do a tremendous job of corporate data protection.
+If you’re seeking to boost your company’s cybersecurity, there are plenty of tools, programs, and strategies that do a tremendous job of corporate data protection.

-In short, hackers might be on the rise—and so is strong network security technology.
+Hackers might be on the rise—but so is strong office network security technology.

 Learn more about building and enhancing a more network at your office.
 Read our blog: How To Know If My Printer is Secure.

-The terms “printer” and “copier” are used pretty interchangeably in an office setting.
-However, copy machines are really made to do just that—copy.
-Maybe they can also scan documents.
+The terms printer, copier, and scanner are used pretty interchangeably in an office setting.
+However, scanners and copy machines are really made to do just that—duplicate documents and images.

-Multi-function printers (MFPs), however, have far greater capabilities: printing, scanning and faxing.
-Modern devices are connected to your network and can create automated workflows that increase productivity in the office.
+Multi-function printers (MFPs), however, have far greater capabilities: printing, scanning, and faxing.
+These modern office devices are connected to your network and can create automated workflows that increase productivity in the office.

-Whether you’re using the term “copier” to describe your sophisticated MFP or just a basic copier, network security is paramount to protecting your data.
+Whether you’re using the term “copier” to describe your sophisticated MFP or really is just a basic copier, network security is paramount to protecting your data.

 Unsure if your device needs to be secured?
 Then ask yourself if the device:

-If the answer is yes, then you need a proper security strategy in place just like any other computer or printer.
-If you use your copier to scan documents to your email, for example, then that means it’s connected to your network and could be an entry point for would-be hackers.
+If the answer is yes to any question, then you need a smart security strategy in place just like any other computer or printer.
+If you ever scan documents to your email, then that means it’s connected to your network and could be an entry point for hackers.

 So, now you can see why copier security is very important.

 Fortunately, the understanding of copiers, printers, and multi-function devices as security vulnerabilities—and the subsequent action taken to protect them—has grown in recent years.

-However, there is still an overwhelming amount of companies, CIOs, and IT leaders who still don’t have the right security methods in place.
+However, there is still an overwhelming amount of companies, CIOs, and IT leaders who don’t have the right security methods in place.